Accessibility statement for www.sunderland.gov.uk

-This website is run by Sunderland City Council.
+This accessibility statement applies to https://www.sunderland.gov.uk run by Sunderland City Council.
 We want as many people as possible to be able to use this website.
 For example, this means you should be able to:

 Ability.net has advice on making your device easier if you have a disability.